Have Questions?

 • Proof of Insurance

 You will likely need to supply other requirements and information.
 The items listed above are some of the basics.
-LakeAir is an air purification and ventilation manufacturer, so we will continue to examine the needs related to air purification and ventilation.
+LakeAir is a manufacturer of air purification and ventilation systems, so we will continue to examine the needs related to these areas.

 Ventilation Requirements

 The ventilation requirements you are likely to encounter can range from ridiculously expensive to impossible to reasonable.
-Regardless of what requirements are presented to you, if you understand what the major codes require and what organizations like ASHRAE and the International Mechanical Code suggest, you should be able to come to an agreement with the local building inspectors on what you really need to do.
+Regardless of what requirements are presented to you, if you understand what the major codes require and what organizations like ASHRAE and the International Mechanical Code suggest, you should be able to agree with the local building inspectors on what you really need to do.

 Interational Mechanical Code